jerome-jouvie/NativeBass/distrib/1.1.2/readme/readme-bass.txt

 -------------
 BASS requires DirectX for playback/recording, but decoding is still possible without it.
 DirectX has been included with all Windows versions since Windows 98.
+32-bit and 64-bit Windows are supported.

 MacOSX version
 --------------
 BASS uses CoreAudio for playback/recording, so there are no special library/driver requirements.
 32-bit (i386 & ppc) and 64-bit (x86_64)
 architectures are supported in a single universal library.
-OSX 10.3 or above is recommended.
+OSX 10.4 or above is recommended.

 Linux version